 Players may not make any offers to tournament officials in an attempt to influence the outcome of a ruling.

-Players are allowed to share prizes they have not yet received in the current tournament as they wish and may agree as such before or during their match, as long as any such sharing does not occur in exchange for any game or match result or the dropping of a player from the tournament.
-As an exception, players in the announced last round of the single-elimination portion of a tournament may agree to divide tournament prizes as they wish.
+It is not bribery when players in the announced last round of the single-elimination portion of a tournament agree to a winner and how to divide the subsequent tournament prizes.
 In that case, one of the players at each table must agree to drop from the tournament.
-Players are then awarded prizes according to their resulting ranking.
+Players receive the prizes according to their final ranking.

 The result of a match or game may not be randomly or arbitrarily determined through any means other than the normal progress of the game in play.
 Examples include (but are not limited to) rolling a die, flipping a coin, arm wrestling, or playing any other game.

 For example, if a judge sees two players who are about to draw without any obvious win conditions on the board, they might simply remind the players that they cannot flip a coin or make any offers to their opponents to induce a concession.
 The judge might also remind them that they must report the game as a draw unless one of them wins or concedes.
 This proactive approach provides a better player experience than waiting for a player to say something unfortunate and avoids an unpleasant outcome for everyone.

 Players may not reach an agreement in conjunction with other matches.
 Players can make use of information regarding match or game scores of other tables.
 However, players are not allowed to leave their seats during their match or go to great lengths to obtain this information.